 Tracealyzer is a sophisticated tool for tracing and visualization of RTOS-based systems.
 Tracealyzer gives an unprecedented insight into the runtime behavior of STM32 firmware, which speeds up debugging, validation and performance optimization.
-Tracealyzer provides over 25 graphical views showing different aspects of the real-time software behavior, making it easier to reveal errors and bottlenecks.
+Tracealyzer provides more than 30 graphical views showing different aspects of the real-time software behavior, making it easier to reveal errors and bottlenecks.
 The views are interconnected in clever ways and very intuitive to use.

 For general information about Tracealyzer, check the Getting Started page with video tutorials, articles and examples of how Tracealyzer can be used.

-This page explains how to get started with Tracealyzer on STM32 devices, assuming you use an RTOS that is supported by Percepio’s trace recorder library, such as FreeRTOS, SafeRTOS or Micrium µC/OS-III.
+This page explains how to get started with Tracealyzer on STM32 devices, assuming you use an RTOS that works with Percepio’s trace recorder library, such as FreeRTOS, SafeRTOS or Micrium µC/OS-III.
 Tracealyzer also supports other RTOSes like Keil RTX5, ThreadX, VxWorks, Intervalzero RTX64 and Linux using other trace recording libraries.
 In those cases, please refer to the User Manual of the respective Tracealyzer version.

 Tracealyzer relies on a software library that automatically records events from the RTOS kernel and also allows for logging your own events.
 No special debug/trace hardware is therefore required.
 The recorder library is highly optimized and the performance penalty is usually very small, in the range of a few percent.